chronoxor/CppServer/README.md

 ```

 ## Example: SSL chat server
 Here comes the example of the SSL chat server.
-It handles multiple clients
+It handles multiple SSL client
 sessions and multicast received message from any session to all ones.
 Also it
 is possible to send admin message directly from the server.